webplatform/docs-wpd/Creating_API_pages/index.md

 This article offers a methodology for adding new pages to Web Platform Docs.
 It provides a process for adding several new pages -  as a branch - to the wiki.
 The discussion cites as an example the creation of  the [[apis/webrtc|WebRTC API]] pages.

-=Landing page=
+=Listing page=

-The landing page is the top-level page that introduces the subject, in this example the WebRTC API.
+The listing page is the top-level page that introduces the subject, in this example the WebRTC API.
 Most of the time, this page is not the proper name of an API or other element.
 Rather, it is a catch-all description for a group of APIs.
 In this example, WebRTC is a catch-all for the MediaStream, PeerConnection, and DataChannel APIs.
 To make matters worse, these are catch-alls themselves.
 The MediaStream API is actually composed of the MediaStream, LocalMediaStream, MediaStreamTrack, and MediaStreamTrackList objects.
 These are the actual APIs, the named objects that have methods and properties and which the developer uses in her application.

 We want to associate all of the objects and their members properly by organizing the content hierarchically with the objects as parents and their members as child pages.
-It serves no useful purpose to put those objects under the landing pages - the result is an artificial representation and long URLs that leave all the important bits hidden at the end of the browser's navigation field.
-In other words, the landing page is not the parent page of the API objects.
+It serves no useful purpose to put those objects under the listing pages - the result is an artificial representation and long URLs that leave all the important bits hidden at the end of the browser's navigation field.
+In other words, the listing page is not the parent page of the API objects.
 Rather, it is a reference page that associates the common name of the API (WebRTC) with its actual components (MediaStream, LocalMediaStream, etc.).

 So, instead of '''apis/webrtc/mediastream/LocalMediaStream''' the URL of the page should read, '''apis/LocalMediaStream'''.

-The landing pages should be at the same level in the structure as the API objects.
+The listing page should be at the same level in the structure as the API objects.
 So, '''apis/webrtc''' and '''apis/LocalMediaStream'''.

-Note that landing pages, not being proper names of API objects, do not have camel-casing in URLs.
+Note that listing pages, not being proper names of API objects, do not have camel-casing in URLs.
 So, '''apis/webrtc''' not '''apis/WebRTC'''.

-You really only need one landing page.
-It's enough to just have '''apis/webrtc''' - you don't need '''apis/mediastream''' (as a landing page, different from the '''apis/MediaStream''' page which represents the actual API object), '''apis/peerconnection''', or '''apis/datachannel'''.
-All of these sub landing pages should just be represented as headings in the main landing page, not as pages in their own right, like this:
+You really only need one listing page.
+It's enough to just have '''apis/webrtc''' - you don't need '''apis/mediastream''' (as a listing page, different from the '''apis/MediaStream''' page which represents the actual API object), '''apis/peerconnection''', or '''apis/datachannel'''.
+All of these sub listing pages should just be represented as headings in the main listing page, not as pages in their own right, like this:
  <nowiki>
 <title>WebRTC API</title>
 ...